ptsefton/spreadsheet-to-fedora-commons-4/README.md

 # CSV file to Fedora Commons using PCDM lite

-This is a python 3 script (which may also run under Python 2) designed to upload
+This is a python 3 script (which may also run under Python 2) designed to upload a tab separated CSV data file into Fedora 4 to populate a repository.
+Each row in the spreadsheet represents an Object or a Collection and Objects can reference associated files by path or URL.

 ## Status